Inspecting a property

 If you are unsuccessful, ask why as this might help with your next application.

 The residential rental provider or real estate agent can access a renter database that shows if you have not paid your rent in the past.
 If you apply to rent the property, tell the agent if you are listed on a renter database and why this happened, as they will find out when they check.

 Need help with the bond?

-A bond is a security deposit that most landlords will ask you to pay if you want to rent their property.
+A bond is a security deposit that most residential rental providers will ask you to pay if you want to rent their property.

-The bond money is held by the Residential Tenancies Bond Authority and is returned in full at the end of your lease, unless the landlord is eligible to claim for damages or unpaid rent.
+The bond money is held by the Residential Tenancies Bond Authority and is returned in full at the end of your lease, unless the residential rental provider is eligible to claim for damages or unpaid rent.

 The Victorian Government offers eligible people the option of borrowing the money for a bond as an interest free bond loan.